TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 *[Tiny Footprint]{.ul}*

 The footprint of the initial installation of the TrueBlocks system is small.
-Only the bloom filters need to be installed at first.
-As the user scans the bloom filters looking for address appearances, interesting chunks need to be downloaded from IPFS.
+Only the Bloom filters need to be installed at first.
+As the user scans the Bloom filters looking for address appearances, interesting chunks need to be downloaded from IPFS.
 Once downloaded, the chunk can then be searched and pinned on IPFS if the address is found thereby making that chunk more likely to be found in the future by other users.